 Contrary to popular marketing, the presence of high doses of vitamins, such as niacin, do NOT actually make a beverage healthy.
 Because some energy drinks tout high concentrations of vitamins and warn users about a skin flush or other sudden rush, people may drink an energy drink with the expectation that they will “feel something” and when they do, they think the product must be working.

 However, consumers should be aware that foods and drinks should never cause side effects.
-As such, a niacin overdose resulting in skin flushing, increased heart rate, or sweating due to stimulants are actually considered adverse events by health care providers.
+As such, a niacin overdose resulting in skin flushing, increased heart rate, or sweating due to stimulants is actually considered an adverse event by health care providers.
 These effects are NOT considered good!

 3. Energy Drinks can contain more caffeine than soda.